m3-julius/demomom/README.txt

 - 0_create_database.sql
 - 1_create_tables.sql
 - 2_insert_config.sql
-You may want to copy it to a convenient path so the it is not too long (eg. C:\tmp folder)
+You may want to copy it to a convenient path so it is not too long (eg. C:\tmp folder)

 4. Open MySQL 8.0 Command Line Client shortcut, enter root password (root) Execute scripts with the commands below (for example if the sql script files under C:\tmp folder):